 Professor of Chemistry and the Dean of the Faculty of Science at Carleton University in Ottawa, Ontario, Canada and Adjunct Professor of Chemistry at the University of Windsor.

 Johannes Margraf is a group leader at the theory department of the Fritz-Haber-Institute in Berlin.
 His work focuses on combining machine-learning and electronic structure theory to study chemical reactions and predict molecular properties.
 He obtained his PhD at the University of Erlangen, working with Timothy Clark and Dirk Guldi on the theoretical and experimental characterization of quantum dot solar cells.
 Subsequently he joined the group of Rodney Bartlett at the University of Florida funded by a Feodor Lynen grant from the Alexander von Humboldt foundation.
 There he worked on method development in coupled cluster theory and single particle methods.
-In Munich the his work is focused on complex chemical reaction networks.